Saturday, 19 August 2023

 Monastery in the east of the main Stupa.
 (01.10.2023.)

 It is a typical Buddhist site with one huge stupa, surrounded by the figures of Buddha.
 And on the east of the stupa is located a monastery for the living and learning of monks.
 Very similar to the other sites around Taxila.
 It is a very beautiful place, with lush green hills around and a river flowing nearby.
 I felt that the monks could not have chosen a better place to worship God.
-Indeed a place where one feels himself close to his Creator.
+Indeed a place where one feels close to his Creator.

 The interior of the Stupa.
 (01.10.2023.)